Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 }
 ```

-Same goes for the `OnDestroy` method, we make sure we dispose all our `NativeArray` objects and a new addition here is the `ClientJobHandle.Complete()` call.
-This is so we make sure to complete our jobs before cleaning up and destroying data they might be using.
+Same goes for the `OnDestroy` method.
+Make sure you dispose all your `NativeArray` objects.
+A new addition is the `ClientJobHandle.Complete()` call.
+This makes sure your jobs complete before cleaning up and destroying the data they might be using.

+#### Client Update loop

-Finally we update our core game loop.
+Finally you need to update your core game loop:

 ```c#
 void Update()